Hamza-Aziz/Hamza-Aziz.github.io/_posts/2023-02-23-Terraform-workspace-terragrunt.md

 ```
 Using a folder structure provides a clear separation between environments, making it easier to manage changes and apply them to specific environments.
 However,as the size of the infrastructure grows, having to maintain all of this duplicated code between environments becomes more error prone as all environments will likely contain the same code with a different sizing.

-If you want to have a look at a real world example using folder structure approach see https://github.com/antonbabenko/terraform-best-practices/tree/master/examples
+If you want to have a look at a real world example using folder structure approach see [terraform-best-practices](https://github.com/antonbabenko/terraform-best-practices/tree/master/examples) examples.

 **Terragrunt**